Borrisson/handloose/README.md

 The -p flag changes port to 3001 and -b stands for IP binding, it will bind the server to localhost.
 This is only needed if using a VM.

 > **_NOTE:_** You can use "rails s -p 3001" simply if not using VM.

+- test server

+This has not been setup yet!